-The same language on client and server-side makes Node.js applications faster than any other that utilizes different languages.
-Also, writing web applications in Node.js, using JS from back- to front-end is an optimization factor that may shorten time-to-market and make the future maintenance easier.
+The same language on the client and server-side makes Node.js applications faster than any other that utilizes different languages.
+Also, writing web applications in Node.js, using JS from back- to front-end is an optimization factor that may shorten time-to-market and make future maintenance easier.

 Node.js is based on one of the fastest engines – Google’s V8.
-The speed of code execution is also enhanced by runtime environment as it supports the non-blocking I/O operations.
-Node.js is capable enough to demonstrate really high runtime speed giving much faster coding experiences to the developers.
+The speed of code execution is also enhanced by the runtime environment as it supports the non-blocking I/O operations.
+Node.js is capable enough to demonstrate high runtime speed giving much faster coding experiences to the developers.
 Thankfully, Node.js apps are quick to develop and they serve the same amount of traffic with less hardware.

 Node.js is lightweight both for in-memory usage and data-dense real-time web applications that work on multiple devices.
 As it requires a relatively small amount of computing resources, it is not only fast (as mentioned above), but also more accessible for users.